-How do you write content for your website fast – but still do it well?
+How do you write content for your blog fast – but still do it well?

 Writing content regularly week on week and month on month, can be a challenge!